-I am a quantitative psychologist and a psychometrician.
-In other words, I'm someone who's interested in designing and conducting psychological research and designing/critiquing psychological and educational tests.
+I am a quantitative psychologist, which means I'm someone who's interested in designing and conducting psychological research and designing/critiquing psychological and educational tests.
+I'm in my sixth year teaching at UVU, and I love it.

 Teaching and Research Interests:

 I see teaching and research as inextricably linked.
 I like to write research articles that teach readers about statistical methods and psychological testing.
 I also enjoy bringing real-life research examples into my classes and to have students work on research projects—mine or their own.
-I am most interested in conducting research on testing, statistical methods, and intelligence.
-If you are interested in joining my research team or receiving guidance for your own project, let me know.
+I am most interested in conducting research on testing, statistical methods, advanced academics (e.g., gifted programs, honors courses, Advanced Placement) and human intelligence.
+You may be interested in visiting my Selected Works page.

 *Indicates student co-author